kdeldycke/meta-package-manager/docs/usecase.md

 ## Same package, multiple sources

 You just learned of a new CLI you did not known about (`broot`) from a friend.
-Back to your terminal, you can easely search for it across all package repositories, then choose your preferred package manager to install it:
+Back to your terminal, you can easily search for it across all package repositories, then choose your preferred package manager to install it:

 ```shell-session